 The first thing that you need to identify and understand is the tremolo bridge design.
 This is the structure on your guitar that holds your strings on the body side of the instrument.

-In most cases there are also screw type tuners and clamps to fasten your strings to the bridge.
-On the back side of the bridge inside the guitar body, you will find springs.
+In most cases, there are also screw-type tuners and clamps to fasten your strings to the bridge.
+On the back side of the electric guitar body, you will find the springs.